emeraldsanto/lunch-n-learns/advanced-typescript/content/conditional-types.md

 <!-- Section 4 -->
 ##### Real life example

-This was once again taken from the Moka API MongoDB wrapper utility and allows us to map MongoDB operation name to its return type.
+This was once again taken from the Moka API MongoDB wrapper utility and allows us to map a MongoDB operation name to its return type.

 ```typescript [1-12|14-36]
 type MongoOperations =